 In March – end October location, there is a hot shower and nice clean compost loo a few steps away which is shared only with fellow glampers in 3 yurts.
 Further conventional loos with wash basins and hot water, and hot showers are about 100 metres away shared with the rest of the camp site.

-In November and December location The Shepherd’s Hut is pitched close to the conventional loos, sinks and showers on the touring camp site shared with the odd out of season camper.
+In November and December location The Shepherd’s Hut is pitched close to the conventional loos, sinks and heated showers on the touring camp site shared with the odd out of season camper.

 What you should bring